 Always being away from home for Christmas might lead to some logistics related questions when it comes to Santa, so we’ve had a talk with that creepy old guy and he’s going to drop presents off in Sedalia in a smaller dosage.
 And no oranges.
 Please, Santa, don’t leave your rotten fruit in my kid’s stocking.
 Citrus and his digestive system aren’t friends yet.
 Give it some time.

 We adopted people through the Aliveness Project again this year.
 This is at least the 11th year I’ve done it with Jenni, with the adding of spouses, friends, etc over the years.
 This is the first year we didn’t have a giant group shopping trip for it, so it was a little bit of a different vibe.
 And this was one area of Christmas where we didn’t scale down.
-We got to buy the hole Printed clothing online stock for some particular items for five single guys this year, which means are dining room table is full of things like dress shirts, a flannel shirt, jeans, sweaters, gloves, hats, a toaster, baking sheets, wooden spoons, spatulas, pillows, and pillow cases.
+We got to buy the hole Printed clothing online stock for some particular items for five single guys this year, which means are dining room table is full of things like dress shirts, a flannel shirt, jeans, sweaters, gloves, hats sold by retailers they’ve got a wide selection of custom embroidered baseball hats, a toaster, baking sheets, wooden spoons, spatulas, pillows, and pillow cases.
 Those were the things they asked for which are the things they should just have and not worry about asking a charity for those.